perilsensitive/cxnes/index.md

 layout: default
 ---

-cxNES is an open source NES/Famicom emulator written in C.  It is primarily written as a part-time hobby project to suit the needs of its author, but with accuracy, performance and portability as primary goals.
+cxNES is an open source and cross-platform NES/Famicom emulator.
+It is primarily written as a part-time hobby project to suit the needs of its author, but with accuracy, performance and portability as primary goals.

+cxNES is written in C and uses SDL 2.0 for graphics, sound and input, and GTK+ for the GUI toolkit.
+It should have the same functionality and roughly the same look and feel on all supported platforms.
+Currently only Windows and Linux are supported; OS X support will be coming as soon as the author can get a Mac for development and testing.
+Other unix variants may work as well provided they have working SDL 2.0 and GTK+ libraries, but none have been tested.

+cxNES is licensed under the terms of the GNU General Public License version 2 or later.

 You can contact the author at perilsensitive@gmail.com.